-The tragic voyage of the SS St. Louis, whose more than 930 Jewish refugees from Nazism were rejected by Cuba, the U.S., and Canada, and forced to return to Europe 75 years ago, was discussed May 19 by a survivor of the journey and three authors including Marvin Kalb at the Library of Congress.
+The tragic voyage of the M.S.
+St. Louis, whose more than 930 Jewish refugees from Nazism were rejected by Cuba, the U.S., and Canada, and forced to return to Europe 75 years ago, was discussed by a survivor of the journey and three authors including Marvin Kalb at the Library of Congress on May 19.

 Survivor Eva Wiener, who was only nine months old during the so-called "Voyage of the Damned", told the audience, "In defense of the United States, I am a proud citizen of the U.S. -- by choice."

 Wiener commended Congress for passing a resolution about the shameful incident, "I guess the U.S. saw the error of its ways and found it in its heart to apologize."

 The resolution "acknowledges", more than apologizes, and "Honors the memory of the 937 refugees aboard the M.S.
 St. Louis, most of whom were Jews fleeing Nazi oppression, and 254 of whom subsequently died during the Holocaust."

 After the discussion, Wiener showed me her blue album with a copy of the resolution, passed in 2009, 70 years after the debacle; photos of herself in her parents' arms aboard the luxury liner; her German birth certificate embossed with the Nazi seal; and her landing document for Cuba -- the official document possessed by all the St. Louis passengers, but Cuba refused to honor the legal certificates when the ship arrived in Havana harbor May 27, 1939.